f-mode oscillations of anisotropic neutron stars in full general relativity: Summary and Conclusion

-As mass of the star can be observed by other methods, so we have plotted the f-mode frequencies and damping time with respect to the total mass of the star.
-We have seen that, the qualitative nature of of the plots are same for both isotropic as well as anisotropic stars.
-From Fig. \ref{f-vs-tau} it is clear, for neutron stars with $1 M_\odot$ and $1.4 M_\odot$ mass, the frequency increases while tangential pressure ($p_t$) becomes greater than radial pressure ($p_r$) and decreases while tangential pressure becomes lesser than radial pressure.
-But for star with $2.274 M_\odot$, we found that, the frequency decreases as the tangential pressure increases with respect to radial pressure.
-As described earlier, this happens because for massive neutron stars the average density and compactness decreases as tangential pressure increases with respect to the radial pressure.
-In Fig. \ref{f-vs-tau-1921}, we have also showed that the numerical value of frequencies is higher for softer equation of state, but the change of frequency due to change of anisotropic strength, is similar for both EoS.
-In section V, we found that, not only frequency, but damping times of the wave also get modified due to the presence of anisotropy in the stars.
-From Fig. \ref{T-vs-M}, it is clear that, irrespective of presence of anisotropy in the star, the damping time decreases with the increasing mass of the neutron stars.
-From Fig. \ref{T-vs-tau-1921}, it is clear that the damping time decreases (increases) as the tangential pressure gets higher (lower) than radial pressure (which implies positive (negative) $\tau$).
+To understand the effect of the stiffness of the EoS on the properties of the f-mode oscillation of anisotropic neutron stars, we have also estimated the frequencies and the damping times using BSk19 EoS for various values of the mass and the anisotropic strength.
+In Fig. \ref{f-vs-tau-1921}, we showed that for the same value of $\tau$, the value of the f-mode frequency is higher for the softer EoS, but the nature of the change in the frequency due to the change in the anisotropic strength is similar for both EsoS.
+We have also studied the effect of the anisotropy on the damping time of the f-mode oscillation.
+From Fig. \ref{T-vs-M}, it is clear that, irrespective of the presence of the anisotropy in the star, the damping time decreases with the increase in the mass of the neutron stars.
+From Fig. \ref{T-vs-tau-1921}, it is clear that the damping time decreases as $\tau$ increases.
+This figure also establishes the fact that for the same value of the anisotropic strength, the softer EoS gives smaller values of the damping time than that given by the stiffer EoS.

+Our study provides valuable insights into the role of anisotropy in the f-mode oscillations of neutron stars.
+While early analyses using Newtonian and Cowling approximations offered preliminary views on how anisotropy influences the structure and oscillatory behavior of neutron stars, our current investigation, which accounts for perturbations in both the metric and the fluid, presents a more detailed understanding of f-mode oscillation frequencies.